-- Technology has become a significant risk factor in safeguarding children, and we recognise our responsibility to protect our pupils from the risks of inappropriate content and contact from inappropriate people, as well as educating them about how to conduct themselves safely online. - Staff are alert to the risks posed to pupils via their use of technology, typically referred to as 'the four Cs' (content: harmful or illegal content; contact: harmful online interaction with other users; conduct: personal online behaviour that causes harm or increases the risk of harm; commerce: risks such as online gambling or phishing) Staff receive appropriate training to support them in ensuring that any online risks are swiftly identified and responded to, in line with our behaviour policy as required, and escalated to local agencies for additional support as required. - Our Computing curriculum, together with assemblies and other learning opportunities, will equip our pupils with the necessary knowledge and skills to take best advantage of the many opportunities that technology brings whilst acting safely and responsibly whilst using technology.
-It will take into account all of the guidance contained within Government documents to ensure that pupils are sufficiently protected and educated with regards to online safety. - Please see the Academy's Online Safety/Acceptable Use/Computing policies for further information, including internet filtering and agreements for the acceptable use of technology.
+- Technology has become a significant risk factor in safeguarding children, and we recognise our responsibility to protect our pupils from the risks of inappropriate content and contact from inappropriate people, as well as educating them about how to conduct themselves safely online. - We have robust systems for both filtering and monitoring online activity using our academy devices, which is aligned with the DfE's filtering and monitoring standards (March 2023) - Staff are alert to the risks posed to pupils via their use of technology, typically referred to as 'the four Cs' (content: harmful or illegal content; contact: harmful online interaction with other users; conduct: personal online behaviour that causes harm or increases the risk of harm; commerce: risks such as online gambling or phishing) Staff receive appropriate training, including related to the academy's filtering and monitoring systems, to support them in ensuring that any online risks are swiftly identified and reported. - The Designated Safeguarding Lead takes lead responsibility for coordinating our response to any risks linked to online safety, and has a full awareness and oversight of reporting of concerns from our filtering and monitoring systems.
+Any risks identified for our pupils arising from reports from either system will be responded to in line with this policy, and, additionally, our behaviour policy, as required, and, where needed, escalated to local agencies for additional support in line with local thresholds. - Our Computing curriculum, together with assemblies and other learning opportunities, will equip our pupils with the necessary knowledge and skills to take best advantage of the many opportunities that technology brings whilst acting safely and responsibly whilst using technology.
+It will take into account all of the guidance contained within Government documents to ensure that pupils are sufficiently protected and educated with regards to online safety. - Please see the Academy's online safety/Acceptable Use/Computing policies for further information, including agreements for the acceptable use of technology.